Taiko2k/Tauon/docs/guide.md

  4) Finally, drag and drop the old XSPF playlist back in to re-import.

+### ReplayGain

+Basic support for ReplayGain exists.
+When enabled, volume will be adjusted according to ReplayGain metadata in track tags.

+Only applies to local playback.
+If no ReplayGain metadata exists, no adjustments will be made.

 Web components
 =================================

 Enable in MENU -> SETTINGS... -> SYSTEM tab
 Warning: Enabling the 'allow external connections' option may pose a security risk

 Warning: Make sure there are no private files in the folders of your music, especially pictures that may inadvertently be sent as an album art thumbnail

 ***localhost:7590/remote*** - Remote player control with album art and track info

 ***localhost:7590/radio*** - Album art and track info for broadcasting

 Individual tracks can be made accessible from the UI (TRACK MENU-> META... -> Generate Websample)

 Note: Requires FFMPEG and web server enabled before menu entry will appear

 Note: Must be clicked for each track and will only be accessible for duration of session as files and links are cleared on restart.